Sellitus/SwiftLLM/README.md

 ## Known Issues

-- Some websites cause the app to complete freeze after working for a couple seconds.
-For example, visiting drive.google.com will freeze the app.

-- Performance will degrade if the app is open for a very long period of time.
-Usually the app performance improves after reloading the currently open web page.

 - Some logins don't work properly.
 For example, you can't login to Claude by clicking the link to login with your Google account.
 (NOTE: You can still login to Claude with your Google account if you input your account's email manually)

-- The run at startup option adds duplicate entries

 - Some LLMs don't allow apps to auto-focus the textarea to input a query, so you may not be able to type your prompt before manually clicking the prompt textarea.
 (NOTE: A workaround is to click the textarea before you hide the SwiftLLM window.
 When you use the key command the textarea will still be focused, and you can start typing your query immediately.)